nickmqb/fpga_craft/README.md

 ## Gameplay tips

 * There is a day/night cycle.
 If it gets dark and you want to skip the night, hit Start, then select 'TIME' and hit A a bunch of times (TIME 0x10-0x80 = day, TIME 0x90-0x00 = night).
-* Terrain changes are buffered in memory.
-If you enabled saving (see instructions above), the game automatically saves changes to flash, as needed, to keep the buffer from getting too full.
-Before quitting, hit Start on the controller, then select 'SAVE XY CHUNKS' to save remaining changes to flash.
+* If you enabled saving (see instructions above), before quitting, hit Start on the controller, then select 'SAVE XY CHUNKS' to save remaining changes to flash.
 A progress bar (consisting out of floppy disk icons) is shown in the top right; saving is done when all floppy disks have vanished.

 ## Optional steps